 Mrs. Colman also wrote several articles for the Christian Science periodicals.

 Butterflies had a special significance to Janet Colman because of some insights she received while thinking about them.
 She had a special butterfly pin designed and made — in gold with blue and white enamel — to remind herself of these inspiring revelations.
-She is pictured wearing this pin in her portrait, painted by her daughter Ruth, which may be seen in the Mary Baker Eddy Museum.
-On display in the Artifacts Gallery of the Museum is another pin worn by Mrs. Colman.
-It is a pendant pin with a small picture of Mrs. Eddy on the back.
+She is pictured wearing this pin in her portrait, painted by her daughter Ruth, which is in Longyear Museum’s collection.
+The Museum also has another pin worn by Mrs. Colman — a pendant pin with a small picture of Mrs. Eddy on the back.